tldr-pages/tldr/pages/common/gcloud-iam.md

-# gcloud cli iam
+# gcloud iam

-> Configuring Identity and Access Management (IAM) preferences and service accounts.
+> Configure Identity and Access Management (IAM) preferences and service accounts.
 > More information: <https://cloud.google.com/sdk/docs/cheatsheet#iam>.

 - List IAM grantable roles for a resource:

 `gcloud iam list-grantable-roles`

-- Create a custom role for a project or org:
+- Create a custom role for a project or organization:

 `gcloud iam roles create`